briansingh/briansingh.github.io/containerization crash course.md

           pathType: Prefix # https://pet2cattle.com/2021/04/ingress-pathtype
           backend:
             service:
-             name: io-service # this is name of the service
+             name: io-service # this is the name of the service
              port:
                 number: 8085 # this is the service's cluster port exposed to be talked to a lot
 ```